Knowing how to write a video brief is key when you’re producing any sort of video.

 It needs to have a purpose and it needs to meets your goals and objectives.

-So how do you ensure this happens at each and every stage of your project?
+How do you ensure this happens at each and every stage of your project?

-By creating a video brief of course!
+By knowing how to write a video brief of course!

 This is not only important for you, but also for your video production agency, as you want to be confident that they understand what you’re trying to achieve.